abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 In Across-languages-setting, multilingual training is done on similar languages.

 For each of the learning setups, the following files are present in the corresponding directories.
-Place your data files i.e. train, dev and test files in the same place where the codes are there.

 1. main.py
 2. models.py